rjsears/chia_plot_manager/README.md

 ### <a name="install"></a>Installation & Configuration

 Here is a very in-depth installation document that I have started: https://docs.google.com/document/d/1T2A8NboiPVpcI9shXrXlRleXiQSZ0s0I7P-F9ssOMhM/edit?usp=sharing
+<br><br>
+<b>UPDATE: The above google doc is WAY out of date, install is much easier now with only a single configuration file to edit.
+I will make an update to this soon!</b>

 The installation of the actual scripts are pretty easy.
 Just clone the repo and drop it on your server.
 A <em>lot</em> of what happens is very specific to how I have my systems set up so I will explain my layout in detail along with where in the code you may need to look to make changes to fit your needs.
 For <em>IN-DEPTH</em> instructions pretty much step-by-step, take a look at the google doc I linked to above.
 Again, please read the document above for very in-depth instructions.